Avanade/DevOpsHOL/ui-testing/README.md

     1. **Name:** testip **Value:** http://*\<public ip address of the test environment>*
     1. **Name:** prodip **Value:** http://*\<public ip address of the production environment>*

-**Dont forget to press on Save!!**

-1. First the build step of the Selenium project needs to be added to the **Build** stage by adding the following code above the job **Build_containers**.
-Make sure that the identation of the code is correct.
+1. The next thing we need to do is adding build steps for the Selenium project.
+Make sure that you add the following code in the **Build** stage above the **Build_containers** job.
+Please be aware that the identation of the code is correct.
     ```
     - job: Build_functional_tests
       pool: